deedubyalabs/crm-pro/memory-bank/development-roadmap.md

 ### 12. Subcontracts Workflow

-*   **PROActive OS Adaptation Summary:** "Subcontracts" module.
+*   **PROActive ONE Adaptation Summary:** "Subcontracts" module.
 Deeply linked to Projects and Subcontractors.
 Comprehensive fields for details.
 Ability to add Original Scope items.
 Sections for Documents, Terms, and Notes.
 Embedded chat interface and proactive AI assistance.
 *   **Tasks:**
     *   [TO DO] Implement a "Subcontracts" module.
     *   [TO DO] Ensure Subcontracts can be created and deeply linked to Projects and Subcontractors (Contacts), with this data integrated into the ADF.